 What Does Modern Edinburgh Offer?

-The city of Edinburgh has vastly expanded over the centuries as it grew from just one street with a castle built on the plug of an extinct volcano into the small metropolis it is now, of just under half a million people.
+The city of Edinburgh has vastly expanded over the centuries.
+It grew from just one street with a castle built on the plug of an extinct volcano into the small metropolis it is now.
+However, it has just under half a million residents.

 It swallowed up surrounding towns and villages and amassed them under the modern city we know today.
 This means that you’ll find parts of Edinburgh feel like separate towns and villages because at some point they were!

-Modern Edinburgh is multi-cultural, a foodie haven, mad about the arts and locals lovingly refer to it as the ‘village city’ as everyone knows everyone!
+Modern Edinburgh is multi-cultural, a foodie haven and mad about the arts.
+Locals lovingly refer to it as the ‘village city’ as everyone knows everyone!
 It’s very easy to fall in love with the people and the romanticism of its cobbled streets and green spaces.

 The history of Edinburgh

-Edinburgh has inspired many famous writers, thinkers (Scottish Enlightenment), inventors and its grey vistas abundant in spires are a delight for admirers of gothic architecture.
+Edinburgh has inspired many famous writers, thinkers (Scottish Enlightenment), inventors.
+Moreover, it’s grey vistas are abundant in spires – a delight for admirers of gothic architecture.
 To be mindful in your travels is to know a little bit about where you’re heading.